getlantern/zenodb/README.md

-# zenodb
+# ZenoDB

-zenodb is a Go-based embeddable time series database optimized for performing aggregated analytical SQL queries on dimensional data.
+ZenoDB is a Go-based embeddable time series database optimized for performing aggregated analytical SQL queries on dimensional data.
 It was developed to replace [influxdb](https://github.com/influxdata/influxdb/) as a repository for client and server metrics at [Lantern](https://www.getlantern.org).